varunj166/react-proforma/README.md

 }
 ```

-- Notice how the component's `render` method is returning the `Proforma` component, and inside that is a reference to a function that I've called `renderForm`.
+- Notice how the component's `render` method is returning the `Proforma` component, and inside that is a reference to a function that I've called `renderForm` (which is currently empty).
 - The sole argument passed to `renderForm` is the bundle of methods and properties you will need for your form to function.
 I've assigned this argument the name `proformaBundle`.
 - Please note that **there are no parentheses** next to `this.renderForm`!
 This is a function reference, not a function invocation.